Johannes Mkolishi Dlamini

-Prince Johannes Mkolishi Dlamini (25 December 1928 – 23 December 1988), was the Chief of Embhuleni in Badplaas between September 1954 until his death, at age 59, in December 1988.
-A great-grandson of Mswati II, Mkolishi was the son of the previous Chief of Embhuleni, Prince James Maquba Dlamini, and his wife Mkhosise Madonsela.
+Prince Johannes Mkolishi Dlamini (25 December 1928 – 23 December 1988), was a Chief of Embhuleni in Badplaas between September 1954 until his death, at age 59, in December 1988.
+A great-grandson of King Mswati II, Mkolishi was the son of the previous Chief of Embhuleni, Prince James Maquba Dlamini and his wife Mkhosise Madonsela.

 Chief Mkolishi Dlamini succeeded his father Prince Maquba Dlamini as the Chief of Embhuleni royal kraal on 18 September 1953.

 Early life and career

 Prince Mkolishi Dlamini was born in Badplaas at the Mkhingoma Mountains on 25 December 1928.
 He was the son of the late Chief of Embhuleni, Prince James Maquba Dlamini, and his wife, Mkhosise Madonsela.
 Through his father, Maquba, he was a grandson of King Mswati II.

+He married Catherine Sihlangu, with whom he fathered Prince Cambridge Makhosonke Dlamini in 1959.

 Mkolishi received his primary and secondary education in the Carolina and Ermelo districts, now part of the Gert Sibande District.

 Following the death of Chief Maquba on 18 September 1954, Mkolishi was installed as Chief of Embhuleni by his royal family.
 However, the National Party government only issued him a certificate of recognition in December 1959.
 He played a key role in the developments leading to the establishment of homeland administration thereafter.

 In 1976, he was elected chairman of the Swazi Territorial Authority, which later became the KaNgwane government.
 He subsequently served as a member of the KaNgwane Legislative Assembly and held the position of Minister of Justice in the KaNgwane government.

 Political roles

 Chief Mkolishi Dlamini was elected as the founding chairperson of the Swazi Territorial Authority in 1976.
 The Apartheid government established the Authority as part of its policy to create self-governing homelands for the Siswati-speaking people within the Republic of South Africa.

 In 1977, Chief Mkolishi was voted out as chairman of the Swazi Territorial Authority due to his opposition to its structure, which he believed was designed to separate the South African Swatis from eSwatini.
 He was succeeded by Enos John Mabuza, who later became the Chief Executive Councillor of the homeland.
 Following this transition, the administration was renamed the KaNgwane government.

 Although Chief Mkolishi influenced the naming of KaNgwane - meaning Home of the People of eSwatini -he remained strongly opposed to the Bantustan system.
-He argued that it excluded the broader Embhuleni territory from eSwatini and sought to incorporate KaNgwane into eSwatini under King Sobhuza II.
+He argued that it excluded the broader Embhuleni territory from eSwatini and fought for the incorporatation of the KaNgwane area (now Mpumalanga) into eSwatini under King Sobhuza II.
 Together with other chiefs, he protested against the inclusion of non-Siswati speakers, such as the Shangaan people, within the KaNgwane territory.

 Mabuza, however, disagreed with Chief Mkolishi, insisting that ethnicity should not dictate political arrangements and that the homelands were meant to serve all oppressed black South Africans in the area.
 With majority support within the Authority, Mabuza advanced the Bantustan administration through the Inyandza National Movement, a political party he founded in 1978 to govern KaNgwane.